Giantpizzahead/judgelite/README.md

 JudgeLite is designed to be used for competitive programming problems, although anything requiring automatic testing of source code will work.

 There is an **API Reference page** on JudgeLite, where all the allowed API calls are showcased with examples.
 You can use the reference as an example on how to use the API.

-A more detailed Wiki page explaining the subtleties of the submission API will be created later.
-For now, here is a quick summary:
+A more detailed Wiki page explaining the subtleties of the submission API can be found <a href="https://github.com/Giantpizzahead/judgelite/wiki/API-Reference">here</a>.

-To submit code, send a **POST** request to **/api/submit** with the content type **multipart/form-data**.
-Include the following fields:

-* **problem_id** - The ID of the problem that you're submitting a solution for.
-* **type** - The language that your code is written in.
-Should be one of "java", "cpp", or "python".
-* **code** - The file containing the submission's source code.
-Note that this is an actual *file*, not just a string representing the source code.
-* **username** - The username of the person who is submitting the code.
-If you don't need usernames, just set this to something like "guest".
-* **secret_key** - The secret key that is set using JudgeLite's SECRET_KEY environment variable.
-This makes sure that only servers you control can actually submit code.

-The returned status code will be 200 if the submission was successful, and 400 if the submission failed.
-The returned repsonse will be JSON.
-It will have exactly two of the following entries:

-* **status** - Reports on whether or not the submission was successful.
-Will be either "success" or "fail".
-* **error** - Only present if the submission failed.
-Presents a user-friendly message of why the submission failed.
-* **job_id** - Only present if the submission succeeded.
-This is the unique ID value that was assigned to the submission.
-It is used to query the status of the submission (see below).

-To get the status of a submission, send a **GET** request to **/api/status/<job_id>**, where job_id is the ID returned from the initial POST request.
-The returned status code will be 202 if the submission is still processing, and 200 if the submission has been fully evaluated (or an error occurred).
-The returned response will be JSON.
-It will have the following entries:

-* **status** - Contains the status of the submission.
-Will be one of "queued", "judging", "done", "compile_error", or "internal_error".

-The following entries may or may not be available, depending on the returned status:

-* **score** - (judging, done) The current score of the submission for each subtask.
-* **is_bonus** - (judging, done) Whether or not each subtask is a bonus subtask (useful for changing how bonus verdicts are displayed).
-* **subtasks** - (judging, done) A list of subtasks.
-Each subtask has a list of test cases.
-Each test case is an array with 3 values: ['verdict', time, memory].
-* **max_score** - (judging, done, compile_error) The maximum score that a submission could get on a problem, excluding bonus points.
-* **final_score** - (done, compile_error) The final score that a submission recieved.
-* **error** - (compile_error, internal_error) If status is compiler_error, the error message that the compiler generated.
-Else, the error code for the internal error.

-In order to use the submission API, you would first need to create some problems to submit to!
-The file structure for creating problems is pretty easy to create (uses YAML and Markdown).
-If you want to try making some problems, take a look at the sample problem structure in the **sample_problem_info** directory.
+In order to use JudgeLite, you'll need to first create some problems to submit to!
+Luckily, the file structure for creating problems is pretty easy to follow (uses <a href="https://yaml.org/">YAML</a> and <a href="https://www.markdownguide.org/">Markdown</a>).
+Take a look at the sample problem structure in the **sample_problem_info** directory for an example set of problems.
+A more detailed Wiki page about problem creation can be found <a href="https://github.com/Giantpizzahead/judgelite/wiki/Creating-Problems">here</a>.

 ## License